 Free Therapy for as Long as Needed

-Therapy is an important part of the trauma healing process.
+Therapy is an important part of the trauma healing process and is offered to victims throughout all stages of their healing journey.
+Once a client qualifies for services at the CAC, we remain steadfast in our support.
 At the Children’s Advocacy Center, we provide professional therapy to three groups:

 Children and teens